Technology

 Select 2:2-Var Stats and press enter

-The following screen will display the variable statistics of list 1 and 2
+The following screen will display the variable statistics of lists 1 and 2

-The calculator can deal with multiple types of variables including real and complex numbers, list functions, statistics plots, graph database and pictures.
+The calculator can deal with multiple types of variables, including real and complex numbers, list functions, statistics plots, graph databases, and pictures.

-To store a value in variable the user have to go to the “sto” key
+To store a value in a variable, the user has to go to the “to” key

 • Enter the value to be stored